marcus-erickson/marcus-erickson.github.io/README.md

 ## About

-I'm Marcus Erickson, long-time devloper and AI coding afficinado.
+I'm Marcus Erickson, long-time devloper and AI coding afficionado.
 I build tools and write guides to help developers ship better React Native applications.

 ## The Gap Between Prototype and Production